 For adrenaline junkies, Nordic Valley’s terrain park can be accessed from either the Crockett or Bridger chairlifts.
 Over 40 features are incorporated into the terrain park for beginner or intermediate freestyle skiers and snowboarders.
 Rails, box features, rollers and kickers will keep kids entertained for hours.

-Take note, the ENTIRE mountain is open for night skiing, so this is one of the premier spots in Utah to capture the joy and unique experience of skiing or shredding under the lights.
+Take note, the frontside or 80% of the mountain is open for night skiing, so this is one of the premier spots in Utah to capture the joy and unique experience of skiing or shredding under the lights.

 There are no public transit routes to Nordic Valley, however, Nordic Valley shuttle pickup can be arranged at the Eden Center by the Valley Market.
 Call Nordic Valley ahead of time to schedule a group pickup at (801)-745-3511.